Thesis project guidelines: Bachelor of Fine Arts

 These are the guidelines for completing the artistic and the written component included in a bachelor’s thesis project.

-Structure and content of the thesis project
+Structure and contents of the thesis project

 Artistic component of the thesis project